 Apart from being a feature-rich video player, 5KPlayer is a useful video downloader that supports more than 300+ online platforms including YouTube, Vimeo, Vevo, MTV, Facebook, Instagram, and CBS.
 With its help, you can easily download many videos free of charge.

 5KPlayer offers subtitle synchronization supporting various formats such as *.ass, *.srt, *.ssa, and *.sub.
 Just drag and drop the subtitle file to the playback window and subtitles settings will update right away without restarting the program.

 What I like the most about 5KPlayer is that it allows Mac users to create a personal multimedia library where they can sort out their favorite videos and manage Youtube playlists.

 Its UI looks smooth and user-friendly.
-During testing, there were no glitches or unexpected errors–a good sign as the software doesn’t reduce computer’s productivity by a great measure.
-The video player is packed with features.
-On the other hand, it might be confusing for some beginners who just started exploring video player’s world.
+During testing, there were no glitches or unexpected errors.
+On the other hand, it might be confusing for some beginners who just started exploring the video player’s world.